Évora is a beautiful region just 1,5 hours outside Lisbon, which makes it perfect for a day trip from Lisbon.

 Located in the church of St. Francis (São Francisco), this eerie yet fascinating chapel is decorated with human bones and skulls.

-It’s quite macabre, but the Chapel of Bones reflects the overcrowded city cemeteries of the past.
+It’s pretty dreadful, but the Chapel of Bones reflects the overcrowded city cemeteries of the past.
 The remains are particularly impactful, next to the stunning frescoes.

-Most days, the chapel is open from 9 AM to 6:30 PM (5 PM in winter), and tickets cost around €6.00.
-You can buy them at the counter or online.
+The chapel is open from 9 AM to 6:30 PM (5 PM in the winter), and tickets cost around €6.00.
+You can buy them at the counter when you arrive.

 It is a stunning Gothic cathedral with impressive architecture and incredible views from its roof.